fingerfen/WES_Short_Variant_and_CNV_Pipeline/README.md

 # Output

-- The final webpage will be hosted on local host port 5000
+* The output is in data/endpoints/ – relative to where the Snakefile is
+	* The output includes the {yoursamplename}_homepage.html file and the **index** folder and its content.
-- Relative to where the Snakemake file is, the pipeline will make `data/interim/` folder to store the intermediate files.
+* Relative to where the Snakemake file is, the pipeline will make `data/interim/` folder to store the intermediate files.

 # Notes

-- The pipeline should take a few hours to run for roughly 300 samples
+- The pipeline was tested on a 2009 iMac with 2 cores, 10Gb of ram and took 18 hours to run (A normal computer these days should have better specs than this system)
+	- Sample size was ~300 SNP and CNV samples
 - Speed may vary depending on hardware and size of your data